Coussée & Goris

 The complex of buildings is being completely cleaned out and the

-re-opened.
-Where necessary for the new functions of the building,
+visible, are being re-opened.
+Where necessary for the new functions

-new openings are being created, simply and powerfully integrated
+of the building, new openings are being created, simply and

-on top of the existing brick buildings, so a layered spatiality
+structure on top of the existing brick buildings, so a layered

-arises.
-Coussée & Goris conceived the new housing volumes, in
+spatiality arises.
+Coussée & Goris conceived the new housing

 close together.
 The construction of steel pillars and glass